ShakinSledge/ShakinSledge/README.md

 🌱 **Self-development:**

-- Currently learning some Unreal Engine to better understand game design process from within, planning to gain ISTQB testing certificate in 2025 and learning manual/automation testing tools - Postman, Swagger, JQuery, some SQL etc.
+- Currently learning some Unreal Engine to better understand game design process from within and other tools like Postman, Swagger, JQuery, also a bit of SQL and Python
-- Will add some projects in Unreal Engine, C# or JavaScript in time here
+- Will add some projects in time here

 🔍 **What am I looking for?**